PeerBoard/wordpress-plugin/readme.txt

 9. Private or public.
 Control your community’s visibility, access rights and registration options.

 == Changelog ==
+= 0.9.0 =
+* Now you can set the community page as the static home page
+* Community page slug sanitizing
+* Fixed sub URL issues now plugin working on subdirectory wordpress and with parent pages
+* Now in settings available to select community page parent
+* Custom page template logic
+* Added custom full-width template
+* On plugin activation changing community page template to our full-width template
+* Fixed small issue with an error notice
 = 0.8.3 =
 Improved error handling
 = 0.8.2 =